NEW: Tests results on soil samples are expected back Tuesday, a police chief says

 The tipster, a former gambler, once did business with a man tied to Giacalone, said Dan Moldea, author of “The Hoffa Wars.”
 Moldea said he first spoke to the tipster in March and then sent him to police.

-Despite those links, Moldea said it seems unlikely that anyone would have been buried at the site, in full view of the neighborhood.
+Moldea said it seemed unlikely that anyone would have been buried at the site, in full view of the neighborhood.
 And if a body had been buried there, little would remain, he said.

 The lab tests being conducted on the soil samples will be able to determine if human remains were buried at the site, but will not identify them, Berlin said.
 If human remains are discovered, investigators would have to return for a more complete excavation, he said.